©Olivier Papegnies

 ROHINGYA REFUGEE COMMUNITY SUPPORT PROJECT

 map Rohingya is mainly a Muslim minority in Myanmar.
-The population is said to be 1 to 2 million, most of whom live in Rakhine State in western Myanmar.
-In Myanmar, where more than 100 ethnic minorities live, there have been constant conflicts between these ethnic groups and the government, especially in the border areas2.
+The population is said to be over 2 million1, most of whom live in Rakhine State in western Myanmar.
+In Myanmar, where more than 100 ethnic minorities live, there have been constant conflicts between these ethnic groups and the Myanmar military, especially in the border areas.

 Persecution and violence have surrounded the Rohingya people for decades.